bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 The purpose of this proposal is to request price data from BandChain at `block_interval` specified in the proposal.
 If the proposal is approved, the pricefeed module will retrieve the data and store the response on the consumer chain.

 #### create update-symbol-requests-proposal.json

+> Note: You can delete symbol request by set `"block_interval": "0"` on this proposal.

 ```json
 {